 List the census tract block group(s) that are included in each of the census tracts listed in the previous question:

 If a Certified Income Survey was used, please complete the following items.
-For detailed guidance about how to conduct an Income Survey see the “Documenting Benefit to Low and Moderate Income Persons” .
+For detailed guidance about how to conduct an Income Survey see the “Documenting Benefit to Low and Moderate Income Persons” handbook .

 Include a letter from the authorized representative justifying why an Income Survey should be used over Census data Appendix A.

-Low/Mod percentage from that survey: %
+LMI percentage from that survey: %

 Date the Income Survey was started: Date the Income Survey was completed: